MandarMawale-20/3GPP-ChatBot/README.md

 > **The document corpus, not the LLM, is the source of truth.**

-## Status

-All 15 development phases are implemented: ingestion, chunking, embeddings, Qdrant, hybrid retrieval, reranking, grounded generation, citations, FastAPI, Streamlit, evaluation, and Docker Compose. **165/165 tests pass** on synthetic fixtures.
-See [What's verified vs. not](#whats-verified-vs-not) for exactly what has — and hasn't — been exercised against real 3GPP files, a live Qdrant server, and a real LLM API key.

 ## Why 3GPP is hard for RAG

 3GPP specifications combine deeply nested clause numbering, exact technical